The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 Your Brain’s Background Process: Connecting to possibilities and planning the next fun thing

-What You Miss: The depth that comes from staying with discomfort
+What You Miss: Depth comes from staying with discomfort

 The Dead Giveaway: You change the subject when things get heavy

-Your 5-Second Challenge: Stay with negative emotions for 5 full seconds
+Your 5-Second Challenge: Stay with a negative emotion for 5 full seconds

 The Tactical Fix:

-• Set a “topic timer”—stay on one subject for 10 minutes minimum
+• Set a “topic timer” and stay on one subject for 10 minutes

-• Practice saying “That sounds difficult” without immediately brightening it
+• Say “That sounds difficult” without trying to brighten it

-• Count how many tangents you take.
-Aim to cut them in half.
+• Count how many tangents you take and cut them in half

 Type 8: The Challenger’s Charge

-Your Brain’s Background Process: Assessing power dynamics and detecting bullshit
+Your Brain’s Background Process: Assessing power dynamics and spotting weak points

 What You Miss: Vulnerability is strength, not weakness

-The Dead Giveaway: Your “listening face” looks like interrogation
+The Dead Giveaway: Your listening face looks like an interrogation

-Your 5-Second Challenge: Soften your energy by 50% and see what emerges
+Your 5-Second Challenge: Soften your energy by 50 percent and see what emerges

 The Tactical Fix:

-• Practice “soft eyes” (literally relax your eye muscles)
+• Practice “soft eyes” by relaxing your eye muscles

 • Say “I hear you” before “Here’s what I think”